niplav/site/range_and_forecasting_accuracy.md

 Another way to determine at the relation between forecasting accuracy and range is to look at the range of questions and not of individual forecasts.

+In this case, this means taking the forecasts on all questions with a given range, and calculating the brier score on these forecasts, sorting them into buckets related to range.

+### Determining the Range of a Question

+The range of a question is determined by taking the time difference between the opening time (the time when the first prediction on the question could have been made) and the resolution time.
+One could imagine other metrics to determine the range of a question: the mean range for forecasts of that question, the median range for forecasts on that question, time differences between writing/opening and closing/resolution times of the question, and probably many more.

+Here, the range of a question was set to the time difference between opening time and resolution time.
+The reasons for this were threefold:

+First, I had no clear idea about the time when people were making forecasts on questions.
+Are most of the forecasts made just after opening, or just before closing?
+Or is the distribution uniform on the time between opening and closing?
+And are these distributions different on long-range as opposed to short-range questions?
+Also, I was unsure whether taking the mean time for forecasts would just be the same as comparing forecasts directly.
+So taking the median or the mean of the forecasts made was less preferable.

+Second, what I cared about here was the uncertainty of questions at time of writing, not at time of prediction.
+This is much better tracked by opening time than by proxy on the forecasts.

+Third, there was the question of data availability.
+Both Metaculus and PredictionBook publish opening/resolution times, but PredictionBook has no clear distinction between closing and resolution time (there is, however, a distinction between effective resolution time and planned resolution time ("When was the question resolved?" vs. "When should the question have been resolved?")

 Accuracy Within Questions
 -------------------------